Tail behavior of sums and differences of log-normal random variables: Risk management in the multidimensional Black--Scholes model

-\begin{remark} It follows from Assumption $(\mathcal A^p_1)$ and Remark \ref{rema1} that for $i\notin I^{(p)}$, Therefore, the assets in the benchmark can once again be classified into the following two categories: \begin{itemize} \item Those assets, whose conditional expectations, given the stress scenario, grow proportionally to $x$.
-This category includes exactly one asset among $S_1,\dots,S_m$, that one with the highest relative asymptotic variance with respect to $S_{m+1},\dots,S_n$.
-It may or may not include some assets among $S_{m+1},\dots,S_n$. \item Those assets, whose conditional expectations, given the stress scenario, grow slower than $x$. \end{itemize} In other words, the fact that the portfolio $S^1+\dots+S^m$ strongly outperforms the portfolio $S^{m+1}+\dots+S^n$ can be attributed asymptotically to a very strong performance of a single stock among $S^1,\dots,S^m$, which may be partially offset by the performance of some stocks from the second group. \end{remark}
+Therefore, the assets in the benchmark can once again be classified into the following two categories: \begin{itemize} \item Those assets, whose conditional expectations, given the stress scenario, grow proportionally to $x$.
+This category includes exactly one asset among $S_1,\ldots,S_m$, that one with the highest relative asymptotic variance with respect to $S_{m+1},\ldots,S_n$.
+It may or may not include some assets among $S_{m+1},\ldots,S_n$. \item Those assets, whose conditional expectations, given the stress scenario, grow slower than $x$. \end{itemize} In other words, the fact that the portfolio $S^1+\cdots+S^m$ strongly outperforms the portfolio $S^{m+1}+\cdots+S^n$ can be attributed asymptotically to a very strong performance of a single stock among $S^1,\ldots,S^m$, which may be partially offset by the performance of some stocks from the second group. \end{remark}